SamuelSiri/SamuelSiri/README.md

 I'm Samuel, an 18 y/o who mass consume coffee and mass produce code. ☕

-I spend most of my time building web apps, breaking production on Fridays, and convincing myself that *this* will be the project I actually finish.
+I spend most of my time building web apps, mass learning new frameworks, and mass shipping features at 2am because that's when the best ideas hit.

-Currently on a mission to get to the **International Olympiad in Informatics** — because apparently I enjoy suffering through algorithm problems at 3am. 🏆
+Currently on a mission to get to the **International Olympiad in Informatics** — because apparently I enjoy mass solving algorithm problems at 3am. 🏆

 When I'm not coding, I'm probably tweaking my Arch + Hyprland setup for the 47th time instead of being productive.

-> *"It works on my machine"* — me, every single time
+> *i use arch btw*

 ---